 Dwight replied she should contact John Kelley, a prosperous merchant and hop dealer in Derby, Vt., just over the border.
-He also wrote to John Kelley and told him Mrs. Rice was a much persecuted woman whom it would be a generous thing to do to help her keep her child.
+He also wrote to John Kelley and told him Mrs. Rice was a much persecuted woman.
+It would be a generous thing to do to, he wrote, to help her keep her child.

 John Kelley to the Rescue

-Elizabeth Rice found John Kelley in Derby, Kelley sent a team to Stanstead to bring them to Derby Center.
-All four were brought to his brother Daniel’s house.
-They stayed a week.
+Elizabeth Rice found John Kelley in Derby.
+Kelley sent a team to Stanstead to bring them to Derby Center.
+All four were brought to his brother Daniel’s house, where they stayed a week.

 John Kelley knew he had to do something, but what?

 At dusk he hitched up his wagon, hid under the seat and had his clerk drive to his brother Daniel’s house.
-He had brought food and blankets, and took them into the woods with his brother William.
+He had brought food and blankets, and took mother and son into the woods with his brother William.
 They spent 24 hours in the woods under William’s care.
 The next morning Henry Rice and his detectives came to John Kelley’s door.

-Kelley returned to the their hiding place in the woods undetected and told them they must find a new hiding place with one of the few townspeople they could trust.
+That night, Kelley returned to the their hiding place in the woods undetected.
+He told them they must find a new hiding place with one of the few townspeople they could trust.

 Under Cover of Darkness

 It was a moonlit night, though clouds occasionally obscured the moon.
 They traveled stealthily through the woods and arrived at the main road.
 When the moon hid behind the clouds they dashed across the road.
 At one point they heard the voices of detectives looking for them.